codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 max-width="70%"
 %}

-This makes very easy to reuse compositions that you have already defined for other reasons in the Codefresh UI
+This makes very easy to reuse compositions that you have already defined for other reasons in the Codefresh UI.

 ## Running services for the duration of the pipeline